 In the first quarter of 2021, Mips introduced quarterly measurements of the level of brand awareness amongst consumers to track the development of Mips’ brand awareness.

 Mips constantly strives to limit our impact on the climate and the environment, which we continually assess, along with the sustainability of the supply chain and the products and their actual impact on the world.
 During the year we continued to analyze the environmental impact of our operations with a focus on mapping out our total climate impact.
 We have also recently completed work on a more detailed lifecycle analysis of four of our best-selling products. both of these analyses will help us understand where in the manufacturing process we can have the most impact on reducing our climate impact.

 The life span of Mips’ products should be at least as long or longer than for the helmet in which the product is installed.
 Many of our products are made of plastic that is recyclable and we always try to use materials that have as little impact on the climate and the environment as is technically and commercially possible.
 We also ensure that our products are manufactured as close to the helmet manufacturers’ factories as possible (often production is in the same factories) to minimize the number of product transports.
 The packaging used for Mips’ components is always made of recyclable material.

 During the year we have continued to look for more sustainable alternatives to the material currently used in our products.
-One area where we have researched and made progress is with more sustainable polycarbonates (PC) for which we have signed up new suppliers.
-As a result we will be able to deliver products that offer the same level of safety and the same high quality as before, but made from a more sustainable material.
-We hope to gradually introduce this approach across our product portfolio and over time offer more sustainable materials in Mips current solutions, thus substantially reducing our and our customers’ environmental impact.
+We have researched and made progress with more sustainable polycarbonates (PC) for which we have signed up new suppliers.
+As a result, we will be able to deliver products that offer the same level of safety and the same high quality as before but are made from more sustainable material.
+We hope to gradually introduce this approach across our product portfolio and over time offer more sustainable materials in Mips current solutions, thus substantially reducing our and our customer’s environmental impact.